Business, Culture & Courses with Locals

 Language Recommendation and Placement

-- You must be at the advanced level of Portuguese in order to participate in the courses with locals program over the spring.
-Intermediate students must successfully complete their intensive month program in order to be eligible to enroll in courses with local Brazilians.
-Semester students: you are required to enroll in at minimum one course with local Brazilians.
+- You must be at the advanced level of Portuguese in order to participate in this program.
+Please note that all students are required to enroll in at minimum one course with local Brazilians.
 Courses with locals are mostly 72 contact hours each and are taught at several campuses across the greater Florianópolis area.

-- Please note that there are no beginning level Portuguese courses offered in this program.
+- Note: there are no beginning level Portuguese courses offered in this program.

 - The transcript from the Universidade do Sul de Santa Catarina will reflect contact hours for each course listed below.
 Please be in touch with your home university regarding credit transfer for this program.